 What to Look for

-The best turntable in this price range will tend to be of pretty exemplary sound quality, offering a quality turntable with great sound and consistent speed.
+The best turntables under 1000 dollars will tend to be of pretty exemplary sound quality, offering a quality turntable with great sound and consistent speed.

 This superior sound quality might well belie its means, though you ought to be able to hear the price tag in every note.
 The fact that it is of better sound quality should not get in the way of other turntable features.